getpop/field-query/README.md

 ### Adding fields

-Combine different fields by joining them using symbol `,`.
+Combine different fields by joining them using `,`.

 _**In GraphQL**:_